Canada Research Chairs Equity, Diversity, and Inclusion

 Governance Plan for Approval of Brandon University’s Equity, Diversity, and Inclusion Action Plan

-The plan for the governance of the Canada Research Chairs Equity, Diversity, and Inclusion Action Plan will fall to a sub committee of the Brandon University Research Committee of Senate (SRC), the Brandon University Canada Research Chairs (CRC) Equity, Diversity, and Inclusion (EDI) Committee.
+The plan for the governance of the Canada Research Chairs Equity, Diversity, and Inclusion Action Plan will fall to an ad hoc committee of the Brandon University Research Committee of Senate (SRC), the Brandon University Canada Research Chairs (CRC) Equity, Diversity, and Inclusion (EDI) Committee.

 The BU CRC EDI Committee shall be comprised of the following members: